nogicoder/farcry/README.md

   ORDER BY efficiency ASC;
 ```

-If your tables `match` and `match_frag` have hundreds of thousands of records, even if you were only interested in player efficiency for the particular match `13`, this previous query will calculate player efficency for **every** match, before returning player efficiency for match `13`.
-This would be huge waste of CPU and memory consumption!
+If your tables `match` and `match_frags` have hundreds of thousands of records, even if you were only interested in player efficiency for the particular match `13`, the previous query would calculate player efficency for **every** match, before returning player efficiency for match `13`.
+This would be a huge waste of CPU and memory consumption!

 You might want to persist these results instead of calculating them again and again.
-For that we need to use a [materialized view](https://en.wikipedia.org/wiki/Materialized_view).
+For that we would need to use a [materialized view](https://en.wikipedia.org/wiki/Materialized_view).

 SQLite doesn't support materialized views.
-Let's move to [PostgreSQL](https://www.postgresql.org/), the ultimate relational database management system that allows you to create complex applications which work flawlessly even for very large number of users.
+Let's move to [PostgreSQL](https://www.postgresql.org/), the ultimate relational database management system that allows you to create complex applications which work flawlessly even for a large number of users.

 ---